History of Jamie Dimon in Timeline

 May 2023: Testimony in Epstein Lawsuits

-June 2023: Encouragement to Run for President
+June 2023: Urged to Run for President

-November 2023: Preference for Nikki Haley
+November 2023: Prefers Nikki Haley

-2023: $36 Million Compensation
+2023: $36 million compensation

 In fiscal year 2023, Jamie Dimon received $36 million from JPMorgan Chase.